 03 of 04

-The Bromeliaceae Neoregelia bromeliads seen most often in cultivation are shorter than their showy cousins, without the towering flowering bracts.
-But these plants frequently have gorgeous foliage that can provide months of color.
+The Bromeliaceae Neoregelia bromeliads seen most often in cultivation are shorter than their showy cousins, as they don't have towering flowering bracts.
+However, these plants frequently have gorgeous foliage that can provide months of color.
 The Neoregelia species are also slightly more cold-hardy than some other bromeliads.

 04 of 04